KravitzLabDevices/FED1/README.md

 Documentation and photos

 + <b>FED-arduino</b>
 The latest Arduino sketch for running FED.
 We've recently added a new version to the Arduino code (FED_SD_VersionB) to account for Adafruit's newely released SD shield.
 In order to find out whether you have SD shield version A or B, please go to the following URL: https://learn.adafruit.com/adafruit-data-logger-shield/wiring-and-config

-+ Note: once coin battery is inserted in to SD shield, please don't remove it!
-This prevents Real Time Clock (RTC) errors.

 + <b>hardware</b>
 System schematic
+    + Update: once coin battery is inserted in to SD shield, please don't remove it!
+This prevents Real Time Clock (RTC) errors.
+    + Update: For SD shield Version B, you'll need to solder (short) the following pads together: SCL, SDA, SCK, MISO, MOSI

 FED was designed by a team of researchers at the National Institutes of Health, more info here: http://www.kravitzlab.com/